rBurgett/thisismlga.com/data/episodes/0129/notes.md

 ## Notes

-Watch the live video of this conversation on [YouTube](https://youtu.be/AeTzKuEIPGY) our Patrons were able to watch this LIVE and early by joining our [Patreon](https://www.patreon.com/TheMadOnes).
+Watch the live video of this conversation on [YouTube](https://youtu.be/AeTzKuEIPGY)

+Our Patrons were able to watch this LIVE and early by joining our [Patreon](https://www.patreon.com/TheMadOnes).

 Follow Troy on Twitter: [@RevivedThoughts](https://twitter.com/revivedthoughts)